ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ### Context
 Patrick and I participated in Melbourne’s first [Datathon for Social Good](https://www.ourcommunity.com.au/datathon), serving [Community Hubs Australia](https://www.communityhubs.org.au/) (CHA), a not-for-profit organisation which helps to build social cohesion Australia-wide, particularly amongst the migrant community.

-Community Hubs and their programs are gateways that engage and support migrant women with young children.
+Community Hubs and their programmes are gateways that engage and support migrant women with young children, where isolation can be a serious social issue.
 There are already dozens of hubs in operation, and future plans to expand.
 Hubs are hosted in schools to provide a range of activities for children and adults, such as English lessons, maternal and child health, and playgroups.
-They provide welcoming places for migrant families, especially mothers of young children, to come and connect.
+They provide welcoming places for migrant families, and especially these mothers, to come and connect.

 The highly motivating challenge in this datathon was to use provided data to learn more about the activities and impacts of Community Hubs.

 ### Data
-The original repostitory can be found [here](https://gitlab.com/mechakozai/datathon-social-good).
+The original datathon repostitory can be found [here](https://gitlab.com/mechakozai/datathon-social-good).

 ### Problem Statement
 Out team chose the Internal Data track challenge.
 Our challenge was to use internal organisational data to answer questions such as, _"What is a ‘typical’ hub and what is an ‘outlier’?"_